Guide to essential oils

 Find out more

-It was imported to Europe at the end of the 16th century.
-Its pretty, fragrant pink, white or red flowers were a big hit, and it quickly became very fashionable at court and in the gardens of French châteaux.
+It was introduced to Europe at the end of the 16th century.
+Its delicate, fragrant flowers, in shades of pink, white and red, quickly became popular.
+The plant soon became highly fashionable at court and in the gardens of French châteaux.

 Equivalents